 - List of Medical Schools you want to apply to

-- MCAT Scores (Typically within the last 3 Years)
+- MCAT Scores (typically must be within the last 3 years)

-- GMAT/LSAT/GRE depending on what programs you are applying too
+- GMAT/LSAT/GRE depending on what programs you are applying to

 - $160 non-refundable application fee (includes 1 school submission)